2021-2022

 About Extinction | Imagination

-As the world faces unprecedented environmental, economic and health related threats — and in a moment in which a global pandemic and global awareness of racial violence and systems of inequality heighten our awareness of fundamental interdependencies — the frame of Extinction | Imagination invited scholars and artists to explore these pressing issues within an expansive, cross-disciplinary framework.
-This theme called for a dual vision that attended to structural and embodied relations contouring extinction as well as the role of imagination in crafting sustainable and liberatory responses to these threats and systemic inequities.
+Extinction | Imagination brought together faculty working from a range of disciplinary and methodological perspectives to support scholarship, creative productions and community engagement projects.
+Extinction | Imagination invited scholars and artists to explore pressing issues within an expansive, cross-disciplinary framework.
+This theme called for a dual vision that attended to structural and embodied relations contouring extinction as well as the role of imagination in crafting sustainable and liberatory responses.

 Faculty Fellows